keystonejs/keystone-classic/test/e2e/README.md

 from keystone's root directory:

     Pre-requisites:
-        - Make sure that you have Firefox installed as this is the default browser used.
+        - Make sure that you have Firefox(or Chrome) installed.
+Firefox is the default browser used.
+          Using Chrome requires specifying a different --env parameter (see below).
+For any tests below you may replace the "--env default" parameter with one of the following:

+            --env chrome, if you are on a linux 64-bit system --env chrome-linux32, if you are on a linux 32-bit system --env chrome-mac32, if you are on a mac system --env chrome-win32, if you are on a windows system

         - Make sure that you have a local mongo instance running.
         - Make sure that port 3000 is available; if not please tell the e2e server what port it should bind to.
 For example, to use port 9999 do the following (in a bash shell):

             export KEYSTONEJS_PORT=9999

-    Running in your local environment:
+    Running in your local environment using all defaults (good to do before doing a commit):

         npm run test-e2e

+    If the above npm run command does not work for you then there are some issues with selenium and some platforms.
+    Try the following instead:

+        npm run test-e2e-bg

-    Running a single group in your local environment:
+    If you are in active development and just want to run a single group in your local environment:

         node test/e2e/server.js --env default --config ./test/e2e/adminUI/nightwatch.json --group test/e2e/adminUI/tests/<group>

+        or, if the above doesn't work in your platform try:

+        node test/e2e/server.js --env default --selenium-in-background --config ./test/e2e/adminUI/nightwatch-no-process.json --group test/e2e/adminUI/tests/<group>

     Running a single test in your local environment:

         node test/e2e/server.js --env default --config ./test/e2e/adminUI/nightwatch.json --test test/e2e/adminUI/tests/<group>/<test>

+        or, if the above doesn't work in your platform try:

+        node test/e2e/server.js --env default --selenium-in-background --config ./test/e2e/adminUI/nightwatch-no-process.json --test test/e2e/adminUI/tests/<group>/<test>

     Travis builds will run: